 - 🗣 My name is… — Mi nombre es…

-Honestly, the landscapes are beautiful, the history is fascinating, the food is delicious, but the Mexican people are a whole another level.
+The landscapes are stunning, the history is fascinating, the food is extraordinary.
+But the Mexican people are in a category of their own.

 19Avoid the tap water